These are more commonly known as ‘tongues.’ Here some of the biblical basics.

 No. They are every bit as saved as Spirit-baptized-immersed believers are.
 And they too are potentially or actually Spirit-immersed or Spirit-baptized, depending on their individual lives and church teachings.
 For example, they may go to a church that ignores the Spirit except in a passing doctrinal mention of him.
 Or their church may teach that most or all of the gifts ceased 1900 years ago.
 Or they may even mock Spirit-immersed believers and their gift of Spirit-inspired languages.

-If that is the case, then these extra-restricted believers are saved, but they are teaching a deficient pneumatology (doctrine of the Spirit) that closes off the Spirit’s biblical activity (Mark 6:5-6).
+If that is the case, then these extra-restricted believers are saved, but the leader are teaching a deficient pneumatology (doctrine of the Spirit) that closes off the Spirit’s biblical activity (Mark 6:5-6).
 They are in danger of or have already quenched the Spirit (1 Thess.
 5:19) or grieved him (Eph.
 4:30) or resisted him (Acts 7:51).
 They may live godly lives and will make it into heaven because of God’s grace and gift of salvation and the Spirit’s causing them to be born again, but their church leaders have turned off the faucet to just drips.

 Who knows?
 Believers who are the harshest critics may be slapping away God’s wonderful and powerful and life-changing gift of praying in the Spirit (Eph.
 5:18-20; 6:18), which seems (to me at least) an arrogant viewpoint and presumptuous act.